 Year I Year 2 Year 3 Year 4 Year 5 Year 6 Place Knowledge Understand geographical similarities and differences through studying the human and physical geography of a small area of the United Kingdom, and of a small area in a contrasting non-European country.
-Understand geographical similarities and differences through studying the human and physical geography of a region of the United Kingdom, a region in a European country, and a region within North or South America. • Understand geographical similarities and differences through studying the human and physical geography of a region of the United Kingdom, a region in a European country, and a region within North or South America.
 Understand geographical similarities and differences through studying the human and physical geography of a region of the United Kingdom, a region in a European country, and a region within North or South America.
-Understand geographical similarities and differences through studying the human and physical geography of a region of the United Kingdom, a region in a European country, and a region within North or South America Locational Knowledge • Name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas.
+Understand geographical similarities and differences through studying the human and physical geography of a region of the United Kingdom, a region in a European country, and a region within North or South America.
+Understand geographical similarities and differences through studying the human and physical geography of a region of the United Kingdom, a region in a European country, and a region within North or South America.
+Understand geographical similarities and differences through studying the human and physical geography of a region of the United Kingdom, a region in a European country, and a region within North or South America Locational Knowledge Name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas.
+Name and locate the world's 7 continents and 5 oceans.
 Name and locate the world's 7 continents and 5 oceans. • Locate the world's countries, using maps to focus on Europe (including the location of Russia) and the North and South America, concentrating on their environmental regions, key physical and human characteristics, countries, and major cities.
 Locate the world's countries, using maps to focus on Europe (including the location of Russia) and the North and South America, concentrating on their environmental regions, key physical and human characteristics, countries, and major cities.
-Name and locate counties and cities of • Locate the world's countries, using maps to focus on Europe (including the location of Russia) and the North and South America, concentrating on their environmental regions, key physical and human characteristics, countries, and major • Locate the world's countries, using maps to focus on Europe (including the location of Russia) and the North and South America, concentrating on their environmental regions, key physical and human characteristics, countries, and major cities.
+Name and locate counties and cities of the United Kingdom, • Locate the world's countries, using maps to focus on Europe (including the location of Russia) and the North and South America, concentrating on their environmental regions, key physical and human characteristics, countries, and major cities.
+(Link to Space travel) • Locate the world's countries, using maps to focus on Europe (including the location of Russia) and the North and South America, concentrating on their environmental regions, key physical and human characteristics, countries, and major cities.